gumob/PunycodeSwift/README.md

 Punycode is a representation of Unicode with the limited ASCII character subset used for Internet host names.
 Using Punycode, host names containing Unicode characters are transcoded to a subset of ASCII consisting of letters, digits, and hyphen, which is called the Letter-Digit-Hyphen (LDH) subset.
 For example, München (German name for Munich) is encoded as Mnchen-3ya. [(Wikipedia)](https://en.wikipedia.org/wiki/Punycode)

-## Changes in 3.0.0

-### Breaking Changes
-❗The framework name has been changed from ~~**`Punycode`**~~ to **`PunycodeSwift`**.
-This change is based on the information provided in [this issue](https://github.com/swiftlang/swift/issues/56573), which discusses potential naming conflicts in Swift modules.

-\* There are no changes to the framework's API, and it remains fully compatible with versions 2.x.x.

-### Other Changes
-- Updated macOS version from 10.12 to 10.13.
-- Updated iOS version from 9.3 to 12.0.
-- Updated tvOS version from 10.2 to 12.0.
-- Added support for watchOS 4.0 or later.
-- Added support for visionOS 1.0 or later.
-- Swift version updated from 4.2 to 5.0.

 ## Requirements
 - macOS 10.13 or later
 - iOS 12.0 or later